Amitai Etzioni: Work

 Betty Friedan wrote that The Active Society provided a "philosophical grounding" to her work as a leader of the women's movement.
 His last book, Reclaiming Patriotism, was published by University of Virginia Press in 2019.

 Etzioni was active in the peace movement, the campaign against nuclear weapons, and the protests against the war in Vietnam.
 This led to two popular books, The Hard Way to Peace (1962) and Winning without War (1964), and, in later years, to From Empire to Community, Security First, Hot Spots, and Foreign Policy: Thinking Outside the Box.
 He spelled out ways to make China a partner in world order in Avoiding War with China (2017).
 His main argument in these books is that the world needs a global community and worldwide forms of governance; however, because people are strongly invested in nations, the world is not ready to transition to a global community.
 Hence, transnational arrangements must continue to be based on national representations.
 He shows that democracy must be largely homegrown and cannot be introduced by foreign powers through the use of force.

 Etzioni has published many scores of academic articles, including law reviews, many of which can be found on SSRN, as well as hundreds of popular articles in the press and online.
 His papers are deposited with the Library of Congress.

-The following books review Etzioni's work: Communitarian Foreign Policy: Amitai Etzioni's Vision, by Nikolas K. Gvosdev; The Active Society Revisited, edited by Wilson Carey McWillaims; Amitai Etzioni zur Einführung, written by Walter Reese-Schafer; and Etzioni's Critical Functionalism Communitarian Origins and Principles, by David Sciulli.
+The following books review Etzioni's work: Communitarian Foreign Policy: Amitai Etzioni's Vision, by Nikolas K. Gvosdev; The Active Society Revisited, edited by Wilson Carey McWilliams; Amitai Etzioni zur Einführung, written by Walter Reese-Schafer; and Etzioni's Critical Functionalism Communitarian Origins and Principles, by David Sciulli.
 See also a short documentary by Kevin Hudson, "The Making of a Peacenik."

 In 2019, Etzioni celebrated his 90th birthday at Arena Stage, where he launched, curated, and moderated a series of civil dialogues, bringing together public intellectuals with differing points of view on various topics.
 The videos of these dialogues, as well as many of Etzioni's appearances on television, can be found on YouTube.